gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 closer---see there, the statue that looks like a sand miser wrestling an octopus?
 We could hide behind that to wait for it."

 "And then?"
 Vurt asked.

-Razi shrugged.
-What was there to say?
+Razi just shrugged.

-They crept toward the tunnel mouth Razi had pointed out, bent nearly double to stay as concealed as they could.
-Erileine was sure someone would see them, but the Hett who weren't busy preparing for whatever they were about to do had their eyes on the sky, crossbows ready in their hands.
+They crept toward the tunnel mouth, bent nearly double to stay concealed.
+Erileine was sure someone would see them, but the Hett who weren't busy preparing for whatever they were about to do had their eyes on the sky.

 *Thummm…* Two more machines lit up, one purple, one green.
 They were the colors of the week, Erileine realized.
 Red, yellow, orange,